sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Portal_Framework/Controllers_and_Actions/Browser.md

 ## Get the currently configured browsers

 Returns the currently configured browsers in the Eclipse Browsers preference page.

 The call returns a Map for the detected browsers.
-The map contains mapping from a browser location to a browser name.
+The map contains the mapping from a browser location to a browser name.

-"null" location in the result indicate the Eclipse default browser.
+"null" location in the result indicates the Eclipse default browser.

 `var browsers = dispatch($H({`